-The key thing freezing does is turn water to ice which means it expands.
-These crystals can break through cell walls and change the texture slightly – fresh dough is always a bit better as you would expect.
+The key thing freezing does is turn water into ice which means it expands.
+These crystals can break through cell walls and change the texture slightly – a fresh dough is always a bit better, as you would expect.

 As for the taste, this remains unchanged.
 That is unless you get it tainted by some other food in the freezer.
 So keep your dough balls away from other strong foods.